£

 It can also be used when the CLL has been treated previously but has come back (relapsed or refractory CLL).

 Venetoclax is an inhibitor and is taken as a tablet.
-It can be offered to people who have already had treatment, but the CLL has come back (relapsed or refractory CLL).
-When it is taken on its own, it is called venetoclax monotherapy.
+It can be offered to people who have not had treatment before, and those who have already had treatment if the CLL has come back (relapsed or refractory CLL).
+It is often given with other CLL treatments as explained below.

 Venetoclax and ibrutinib are both inhibitors and are taken as tablets.
 This combination is for people who haven’t had any previous treatment for CLL.